julien-zigan/julien-zigan/README.md

 Having a tendency to dwell in theory, it felt like braking a curse when I discovered coding.
 Did you know that by juggling around some comfortably abstract concepts and structuring them in source code, you can - I sh*t you not - actually solve day to day problems???
-Well, why didn't you tell me sooner:question:
+Well, why didn't you tell me sooner❓

 It was rather cumbersome to get there on my own, I can tell you!
 First, I had to learn discipline, so I spent five years at the army.
 Alas, that overdid it,